ekr/base-drafts/draft-ietf-quic-transport.md

 All these packets use the long header and contain the current QUIC version in the version field.

-In order to prevent tampering by version-unaware middleboxes, Initial packets are protected with a connection- and version-specific key, as described in
+In order to prevent tampering by version-unaware middleboxes, Initial packets are protected with a connection- and version-specific keys (Initial keys) as described in {{QUIC-TLS}}.
-{{QUIC-TLS}} called Initial keys.
 This protection does not provide confidentiality or integrity against on-path attackers, but provides some level of protection against off-path attackers.

 ### Initial Packet {#packet-initial}